 The ever-famous Leather Tippmann Boss is a portable hand powered stitcher that can be mounted or clamped to any surface.

-With every pull of the handle, the needle will easily stitch through any piece of leather of up to 19mm.
+With every pull of the handle, the needle will easily stitch through any piece of leather—it’s capable of piercing leather up to 19mm thick!

 - Cylinder Bed

 - It’s quite expensive for what it does

 This hand crank model from Yeqin was specifically designed for leather crafters.
 It is operated manually and has a low maximum speed, but it has a multi-directional head that is perfect for sewing on leather.